ottogroup/pixaris/README.md

 TODO....Pixaris is open-source software licensed

 ## Contribute
 We published this project to inspire everyone to contribute their own ideas to this project.
-Feel free to fork and add new data loaders, generators, writers, or metrics to Pixaris!
+Feel free to fork and add new data loaders, generators, experiment handlers, or metrics to Pixaris!
 Learn here how: https://opensource.guide/how-to-contribute/